PavanRangani/docs/docs/prd/tasks/tasks-notifications.md

 - When task is marked as Done
   - For e.g. Suppose there is one task where Ravi is added to the Responsible.
 Now, someone marks that task as Done.
 So the system sends task notification to Ravi for task is completed.
 - When task is Reopened (From Completed)
   - For e.g. Suppose the user is Reopened the Completed task.
-So system sends task notification to the RACI users.
+So system sends task notification to the RAI users.
 - When task is Restored (From Deleted)
   - For e.g. Suppose the user is restored the deleted task.
-So system sends task notification to the RACI users.
+So system sends task notification to the RAI users.
 - When any user claims CA Pool task
   - For e.g. Suppose there is one CA Pool task.
 Now, Pavan claims that tasks.
-So system sends the task notification to RACI user that this task is claimed.
+So system sends the task notification to RAI user that this task is claimed.

 User who has performed this action, won't get the notification.
 For e.g. If I am deleting any task, I will not get notification but other associated users will get notification.